 What are Early Repayment Charges?

-If the loan is repaid early, you may be charged to cover administration costs.
+If a loan is repaid early, you may be charged to cover administration costs.
 The repayment period varies depending on the terms of your loan/mortgage.
 This should be stated clearly on your agreement.

 What is ‘HP’ or Hire Purchase?